TWUOnline/facilitator-guides/docs/mcom281.md

 Average for speeches:

-1. Non-graded “ice-breaker” speech: 3-4 minutes
+1. Non-graded “ice-breaker” speech: 3-4 minutes (this is optional)

-2. Demonstration Speech: 4-5 minutes
+2. Demonstration Speech: 4-5 minutes (this is optional)

 3. Informative Speech: 6-7 minutes